 In the home:

-- Keep houseplants in containers placed where your dog(s) cannot reach them.
-Collect up any dropped leaves or petals.
+- Keep houseplants where dogs cannot reach them.
+Collect dropped leaves/petals.

-- If treating your pets with insecticides at home, remember to separate them from other pets to avoid cross-contamination.
+- If treating pets with insecticides, separate them from other pets.

 - Ensure housing and exercise areas are free from, and not overhung by, poisonous plants.

-- Ensure your dog’s/dogs’ water supply cannot become contaminated, and change it regularly.
+- Ensure dogs water supplies cannot become contaminated, and change regularly.

 Common dog poisons:

-The Veterinary Poisons Information Service (VPIS) is a specialist 24-hour emergency service which provides information and advice to veterinary professionals and animal welfare organisations on the treatment of animals exposed to toxic substances.
+The Veterinary Poisons Information Service (VPIS) is a 24hour emergency service providing information and advice to vets and animal welfare organisations on the treatment of animals exposed to toxins.

 Seasonal Canine Illness

-A number of mystery illnesses have been reported in dogs in late autumn over the last few years.
-Symptoms include severe vomiting, diarrhoea, shaking, trembling and high temperatures, and have generally been displayed by animals within 24 hours of walking in the countryside, especially in woodlands.
-The cause of this illness is currently unknown.
-Dog owners who have walked their dogs in the affected areas are being asked to complete a questionnaire to help gather information.
+A number of mystery illnesses have been reported in late autumn.
+Symptoms include severe vomiting, diarrhoea, shaking, trembling and high temperatures, and have generally been displayed within 24hours of walking in the countryside, especially woodland.
+The cause of this is unknown.
 Further information & advice for dog owners

-Acknowledgement for this information is made to The Veterinary Poisons Information Service (VPIS).
+Acknowledgement for this information is made to VPIS.
 The VPIS is not a public access service.
-However some helpful information for pet owners is available on their website.
+However some helpful information is available on their website.